yumyum-web/DataComNotes/10 - Electronic Mail and Messaging.md

 - Used for asynchronous discussion on specific topics/groups in a structured format.
 - **Examples**: Reddit, Stack Overflow, Quora.
-- Convienient to read, reply and archive messages.
+- Convenient to read, reply, and archive messages.
-- Login to website (or app) to access.
+- Login to the website (or app) to access.
 - May also provide email interface (E.g. email notifications).

 # E-Mail Systems